dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/sl-api-overview.md

 <Card
     title="Python SDK"
-    body="Use the dbt Semantic Layer SDK for Python library to interact with the dbt Semantic Layer with Python." link="/docs/dbt-cloud-apis/sl-python"
+    body="Use the Python SDK to interact with the dbt Semantic Layer using Python." link="/docs/dbt-cloud-apis/sl-python"
     icon="dbt-bit"/>